Last updated on February 26th, 2024 at 07:25 pm

-Federal student loans are given by the US Department of Education through their approved servicers.
-These loans have lower rates and different other perks and benefits like forgiveness, refinance, forbearance, zero interest for a specific period.
+Federal student loans are given by the US Department of Education through their approved services.
+These loans have lower rates and other perks and benefits like forgiveness, refinance, forbearance, and zero interest for a specific period.
 They are further subdivided into:

 - Direct subsidized loans

 While private student loans are borrowed from outside private banks, and lending institutions.
 They have higher interests with few benefits.

 A personal loan is borrowed to spend on a variety of needs.
 There is no specific purpose.
 You can spend on any need you have.
 For example, weddings, debt consolidation, vacations, personal expenses, buying a car, etc.